 This unit utilizes electronically commutated (EC) axial fan and motor assemblies with integrated speed controller and guard grill.
 Fans must rotate without obstruction in the direction indicated by arrows on the equipment.
-If the unit control type is customer input the fans will stop when the input signal is within the signal range listed in Table 4.
 Fans must be started up and operated at full speed for at least three hours once a month to move the bearings and allow any condensate that may have ingressed to evaporate.